Member? Please login

 organised by the British Chamber of Commerce in Japan.

-The best of UK-Japan relations, as well as British excellence, innovation, diversity, entrepreneurship and responsible business contributions in Japan were recognised last night at the British Business Awards 2022 (BBA2022), welcoming over 200 guests to the the Conrad Tokyo.
+The best of UK-Japan relations, as well as British excellence, innovation, diversity, entrepreneurship and responsible business contributions in Japan were recognised last night at the British Business Awards 2023 (BBA2023), welcoming over 330 guests to the Hilton Tokyo.

-Organised by the British Chamber of Commerce in Japan (BCCJ), with award winners chosen by a panel of seven independent judges from the worlds of business, sports, tech, and government, the BBA is considered a unique yearly showcase for British creativity, culture and commerce.
+Organised by the British Chamber of Commerce in Japan (BCCJ), with award winners chosen by a panel of six independent judges from the worlds of business, art, tech, and government, the BBA is considered a unique yearly showcase for British and Japanese creativity, culture and commerce.

-It was a crystal year for the BBA’s 15th anniversary.
-Driven by the theme of “RECONNECT”, this year’s BBA highlighted some of the most impressive and innovative contributions made by UK-Japan-related organisations and individuals over the past twelve months, including responses to the continued challenges posed by the pandemic and the return to a revised normality.
+Driven by the theme of “Challenge the ordinary, achieve the extraordinary”, this year’s BBA highlighted some of the most impressive and innovative contributions made by UK-Japan-related organisations and individuals over the past twelve months.

 Company of the Year:

 “EY Japan focuses on enhancing long term value for society, based on the strong connections between the EY purpose and the passion of each person at EY.
 They are growing their investment in human capital in tandem with working on co-creation within the organisation and external partners to provide valuable solutions to Build a Better Working World.”

 “In November 2022, Aioi Nissay Dowa Insurance through its European subsidiary Aioi Nissay Dowa Europe, Mind Foundry, and various professors of University of Oxford launched the AIOI R&D LAB in Oxford.
 This collaborative endeavor has successfully developed numerous advanced AI models, working towards providing innovative solutions to pressing global social issues.”